 This post contains affiliate links.
 When you buy through these links, I may earn a small commission at no additional cost to you.
 These commissions help keep this site running.
 Thank you so much for your support!

 Is Paris Worth Visiting?
-Things to Consider
+19 Pros and Cons to Consider

 So, what are the pros and cons of visiting Paris?

 IMPORTANT NOTE: Before we get into this section, I want to state that I think that many of these cons are actually stereotypes, myths, or are blown out of proportion, and just aren’t the big deal that people think they are.
 That said, there are legitimate concerns people have.

 So, in the following sections, I’ll list pros and different perceived cons of visiting Paris, and address whether this is more of a stereotype, or whether it is an actual downside of visiting the city.

 I’ll also give a lot of tips for navigating these issues!

 1. PRO: Gorgeous Architecture

 Okay, let’s start with my absolute favorite part of visiting – the absolutely gorgeous architecture.

 Paris is known for its stunning architecture, and it definitely deserves the hype.
 The city was largely rebuilt in the mid-19th century under the direction of Georges-Eugène Haussmann, who created a master plan for the city design.

 This plan featured wide, grand boulevards, building facades constructed of stone and with intricate details, and mandating that no building could be taller than six stories in order to maintain the picturesque skyline.